SubhechhaSubudhi/scriptwise/README.md

 # Transcription App

 ## Overview
-This Transcription Web App is designed to provide an efficient and user-friendly interface for transcribing, managing, and editing audio and video files.
+This Transcription App is designed to provide an efficient and user-friendly interface for transcribing, managing, and editing audio and video files.
 It features a robust frontend built with Next.js and a powerful Python Flask backend.

 ## Features
 - File Upload and Management